squaredup/samples/README.md

 # SquaredUp Samples
 SquaredUp Samples is for sharing dashboards, scripts and snippets with the wider community.
-In this project you will find useful samples to enhance your experiance of SquaredUp:
+In this project you will find useful samples to enhance your experiance of building amazing dashboards in SquaredUp:

 * [Dashboards](https://github.com/squaredup/samples/tree/master/Dashboards) - built by the community, JSON exports that can be configured and used to quickstart your dashboarding projects.
 * [EAM PowerShell Montiors](https://github.com/squaredup/samples/tree/master/EAM%20PowerShell%20Monitors) - sample scripts for custom montioring in SquaredUp Enterprise Applications.